narchio/Rutgers-CS/README.md

         - Creating line detector neurons

-### Stay tuned for all work while I pursue my M.Eng in CS at Cornell!
+### Stay tuned for all my new updates while I pursue my M.Eng in CS at Cornell!